ekhadley/lrm/README.md

     - since all i really care about is the raw ratings, I realy should be using the unbinarized dataset, rather than the binarized winner/loser dataset

+- training on layer 24 and with smaller batch size seems to work better.
+    - Accuracy on par with previous ones, but the correlation is clearly much stronger on the scatterplot

 ## todo
 - train a nonlinear probe.
 (2 layer mlp?)